IJW2021/MyPortfolio/SEPM/Unit10.md

 **Python Linters**

 The Two main Linters in use in the python ecosystem are Pylint and PyFlakes (Previously Flake8) we can also include other code analysis tools such as bandit and sonarqube.
+The output of the two main linters are shown below

 **Pylint**